 Receivable are transactions that are expected to be received by the landlord, expected income.

-A tenant's regular payment to a landlord for the use of property or land
+A tenant's regular payment to a landlord for the use of property, land or space

 The day of the month when the tenant must pay the rent.
 When the rent due date falls on a weekend day or legal holiday, the tenant must pay rent by the next business day